What is Spinal Decompression?

-Over time, these effects can add up and eventually cause postural issues, neck pain, and low back pain.
+Over time, these effects can add up and eventually cause postural issues, low back pain, neck pain and more.

 Benefits of spinal decompression

-- Can take pressure off the discs of the spine which can reduce pain levels
+- Take pressure off the discs of the spine.

-- Creates more space for the nerves exiting the spine (as mentioned above) which can also reduce pain levels
+- Create more space for the nerves exiting the spine.

-- May improve blood flow in the region which can aid in the healing of irritated structures in the area
+- Causes a combination of pulling-apart and gliding of the facet joints, which may improve blood flow in the region and aid in the healing of irritated and/or damaged structures in the area.

 Should I be doing this at home?